arrigonialberto86/funtime/dp_explore.md

-# Dynamic programming
+# Backtracking
-## On how a simple exercise can help you to tackle dp questions
+## On how a simple exercise can help you to tackle backtracking questions

 In terms of mathematical optimization, dynamic programming (dp) usually refers to simplifying a decision by breaking it down into a sequence of decision steps over time.
 It was invented by Richard Bellman in the 1950s and has found applications in numerous fields, from aerospace engineering to economics.
 You may have heard the same name when dealing with reinforcement learning applications, as the Bellman equation it is still at the center of modern techniques for RL problems optimization (although dynamic programming in this context has given way to other techniques, namely deep learning and Monte Carlo simulations).